AniKhachatryan/ckd/README.md

 The _model_ parameter can be either
 - a sklearn.base.BaseEstimator object
 - one of {'lr', 'rf', 'rfc'} (case-insensitive), where 'lr' stands for Logistic Regression and 'rf' and 'rfc' stand for Random Forest
-- a valid path to a .pkl object of class sklearn.base.BaseEstimator
+- a valid path to a .pkl object of class sklearn.base.BaseEstimator.

-It is necessary that the column names of the input data to match the column names that the model expects.
+It is necessary that the column names of the input data to match the column names the model expects.
 The _ckd.Config_ class provides default values for the column names but in case the user-provided data and the model have different column names, it should be provided through the _config_ argument (see Usage Examples).

 **Output**:

-The _ckd.predict_ckd()_ function returns:
+The _ckd.predict_ckd()_ function returns
 - predictions as numpy.ndarray
 - performance metrics as dict (only if target values are provided)
   - accuracy
   - sensitivity/recall
   - specificity
   - precision
-  - confusion matrix
+  - confusion matrix.

 ### Call _ckd_ from the command line